ably/ably-js/CONTRIBUTING.md

 The included vscode launch config allows you to launch and attach the debugger in one step, simply open the test file you want to run and start debugging.
-Note that breakpoint setting for realtime code will be within the browser/static directory, not the raw source files, and breakpoints in files under spec/test should work directly.
+Note that breakpoint setting for realtime code will be within the dist directory, not the raw source files, and breakpoints in files under spec/test should work directly.

 ### Debugging the tests in a browser with Mocha test runner